gitpython-developers/GitPython/doc/tutorial.rst

 Keyword arguments translate to short and long keyword arguments on the commandline.
 The special notion ``git.command(flag=True)`` will create a flag without value like ``command --flag``.

 If ``None`` is found in the arguments, it will be dropped silently.
-Lists and tuples  passed as arguments will be unpacked to individual arguments.
+Lists and tuples  passed as arguments will be unpacked recursively to individual arguments.
 Objects are converted to strings using the str(...) function.

 And even more ...
 *****************